mikefarah/yq/README.md

 # yq defaults to 'eval' command if no command is specified.
 See "yq eval --help" for more examples.
 yq '.stuff' < myfile.yml # outputs the data at the "stuff" node from "myfile.yml"

-yq -i '.stuff = "foo"' myfile.yml # update myfile.yml inplace
+yq -i '.stuff = "foo"' myfile.yml # update myfile.yml in place

 Available Commands: